tomxp411/altair-toolbox/README.md

 (This will always be here.)
 If you DO keep a local fork, please pull regularly from this fork, so yours doesn't get too far behind.

-I'd prefer uploads as loose files (ie: COM, TXT, ASM) as well as a _link_ to a disk image.
+I'd prefer uploads as loose files (ie: COM, TXT, ASM).
+Include disk images as links in the README for your upload.
+If the upload only makes sense as a disk image (ie: boot disks), then upload the disk image directly.

 Disk images should use the Tarbell 8" floppy format used by the Altair Clone and Altairduino emulators.
 This is a 330K file and should either be readable on CP/M 2.2 or directly bootable.